ponylang/ponylang-website/content/blog/last-week-in-pony-010823.md

 Last week, we wrote that we [expected some instability](https://www.ponylang.io/blog/2023/01/last-week-in-pony---january-1-2023/#some-instability-expected) due to the removal of an unsafe garbage collection optimization and the discovery of a bug that started happening because of the optimization removal.

 At the time we started investigating the bug, it looked like it existed prior to change, but was in a little used code path that might have never been stumbled upon.
-This intution was arrived at because the bug wasn't what we would have expected from the original change.
-However, that intution was wrong.
+This intuition was arrived at because the bug wasn't what we would have expected from the original change.
+However, that intuition was wrong.

 The problem was in fact, an oversight in implementation of [PR #4256](https://github.com/ponylang/ponyc/pull/4256).
 As Sean put it, "DUR!!!".
 He subsequently fixed the issue in [PR #4294](https://github.com/ponylang/ponyc/pull/4294) was was released as part of [ponyc 0.53.0](https://github.com/ponylang/ponylang/releases/tag/0.53.0).